atlregional/atltransit.org/pages/about/agencies.md

 ---
 layout: page
-title: Agency information
+title: Agency info
 id: agencies
 order: 2
 category: 'about'
 permalink: '/about/agencies/'
 tagline: Find your transit agency and learn more about the services they operate and how they connect with the rest of the region.
-related: ["Maps", "Schedules"]
+related: ["maps", "schedules"]
 ---

 {% include agency_cards.html %}